anxin16/Capstone-Project-3/Capstone_Report/readme.md

 5 | SGD Classifier using Tfidf features | 0.655 | 0.657 | 0.002
 6 | Random Forest Classifier using Averaged word vector features | 0.600 | 0.637 | 0.037

+From the tuning result, we can see that most models' accuracy are improved by 0.2~0.7%, especially for RFC, accuracy improved by 3.7%.
+So hyperparameter tuning is a good method to improve the models.
+Also, after hyperparameter tuning, we get 6 models with about 66% accuracy.

+## VI.
+Results and Discussion

 ```python

 ```